In Practice

 • Shell Rovaniemi Arctic Circle “HelmiSimpukka” / gas station car park, opposite Santa’s village

 You can rent a parking space with an electric pole.
+You can book your place in advance directly at the station – the earlier the more certainly.

 Address : Sodankyläntie 715